dejonghe/s3supersync/README.md

 5. Walk directory structures
 6. Support for files less than 5/8MB
 7. Encryption Support
-8. Create indexer that will scan S3 and index what chunks already exist.
+8. Create indexer that will scan S3 and index what chunks already exist
+9. Stats about how many chunks are deduplicated per item